How we produce

-Textiles made from natural fibers are agricultural products too, so we carry our values in food over into our values in sourcing textiles–no pesticides, no herbicides, yes organic, yes recycled, always biodegradable!
+Textiles made from natural fibers are agricultural products too, so we carry our values in food over into our values in sourcing textiles–no insecticides, no herbicides, yes organic, yes recycled, always biodegradable!
 We work with farms and mills not to make our products precious, but to know the people behind the scenes.
 Labor exploitation is still an institutional part of the industry so we stand in unison with other badass brands, saying “products can be made in a way that values the environment and people!”

-We work with a contract sewing house in the Bay Area to produce some of our goods, while some are still produced in-house.
+We work with a local contract sewing house to produce some of our goods, while some are still produced in-house.
 This allows us to offer more products and grow our studio.
-At the same time supporting a family-owned contract sewing house that depends on small designers to stay in business.
+At the same time, we support a family-owned contract sewing house that depends on small designers to stay in business.

 Our deepest wish is that you will wear/use our goods to your heart’s and work’s content.
 These pieces are designed and sewn to last so you can fully be you and do you when you use any of our pieces.
 We spend a lot of time thinking about labor–how good fulfilling work is part of the recipe for happiness and how we can contribute to that in your lives.
 We believe garments and objects can be transformative and have the power to help us engage with the task at hand in more intentional and meaningful ways.

-And when things need repair, contact us to have them fixed.
+And when things need repair, contact us to have them brought back to working condition.

 End of life is something we think a lot about!
 We’re committed to designing pieces that will be your favorite apron, go-to coffee filter, and everyday garment so you’ll want to keep them in your life for decades.
-Our goods are also made of natural fibers and will biodegrade with total ease.
-But in a world where the impact we’ve made on the climate needs to be reversed, we feel that just isn’t enough.
-We’re innovating to come up with solutions.
-In the meantime, we are big supporters of regifting, reselling, and clothes swaps which keep clothes in circularity, out of landfills, and help us buy less new.
+Our goods are also made from natural fibers and will biodegrade with total ease.
+We encourage regifting, reselling, and clothes swaps which keep clothes in circularity, out of landfills, and help everyone buy less new clothes.

 GDS makes clothing, workwear and Ebb reusable coffee filters for people who want to see change in the world.
 We believe that knowing the makers of our textile goods is as important as understanding the route of food from farm to table.
 By making products at the intersection of design, sustainability and community, it's our mission to contribute to the restoration of our environment and a more equitable fashion and textile industry.